balzua/struct-graphql/README.md

 ## Running the application
 Use `docker-compose up -d` to run the application.
 The application will be available on port 4000 of the container.
 This will seed the database with starting data.
 To restart the server while preserving changes made to the database, use `docker-compose restart app` to restart the web server only.

 ## Running tests
-First please use `npm install` to install dependencies for the test.
+To run the tests on a running container: `docker exec struct-graphql npm test`.
-Then use `npm test` to run the tests.
+Alternatively the tests may be run on the local machine by first installing dependencies with `npm install` then `npm test` to run the tests.

 ## API Documentation
 ### Queries